Miami Marijuana Possession Attorney

 Defending Clients Facing Drug Charges in Florida

 If you are charged with drug possession, don't wait to enlist the defense of one of the top marijuana possession lawyer in Miami!
-Call (800) 798-0243 for a free consultation.
+Call (800) 798-0243 or fill out our online form for a free consultation.

 What Are the Penalties for Possession of Marijuana in Florida?

-If you are caught with less than twenty grams of marijuana in Miami-Dade, you will be facing a misdemeanor that carries criminal penalties that include up to one year of imprisonment and a monetary fine of up to $1,000.
+- Misdemeanor for Marijuana Possession.
+If law enforcement catches you with less than twenty grams of marijuana in Miami-Dade, the state may file a misdemeanor charge.
+A conviction can bring up to one year in jail and a fine of up to $1,000.

-If law enforcement suspects that an individual is possessing marijuana with the intent to sell or distribute, charges can escalate to a second-degree felony, even for smaller amounts.
-A second-degree felony is punishable by up to 15 years in prison and fines up to $10,000.
+When law enforcement believes you possessed marijuana with the intent to sell or distribute, even small quantities can result in a second-degree felony charge.
+The maximum penalty is 15 years in prison and fines of up to $10,000.

 Marijuana Possession: Charges Reduced